Yesid4Code/AirBnB_clone_v2/web_flask/README.md

-# Flas as Web Framework
+# Flask as Web Framework

 ## Objectives with this project.
 * What is a Web Framework